 The authentic story relates the 1st Martenitsi to the 7th-century Battle of Ongal (680) between the Bulgarian Khan Asparuh and the Byzantines, which resulted in a decisive Bulgarian victory.
 After the battle, the Bulgarian Khan sent eagles with white threads to announce the victory to his main camp.
 The threads turned bloody during the flight, thus creating the first Martenitsa.
 A peace treaty with the Byzantine Empire was signed in 681, marking the foundation of the First Bulgarian Empire on the territory both N and S of the lower course of the Danube River in 681 as an alliance between the ruling Bulgars and the numerous slavs in the area, becoming the oldest still existing Slavic state.

 Martenitsi are always given as gifts.
 Tradition dictates that people never buy Martenitsi for themselves.
 Best is when you make for others, and especially when kids make some for their family and friends.

 Angelina Vesselinov presents MARTENITSA @ RD WHITE Elementary Schoolin Glendale, CAlifornia, U.S. – video

 The tradition calls for wearing the martenitsa until the person sees a stork or a blooming tree, and then removes the Martenitsa and hangs it on a blossoming tree.

 The stork is considered a harbinger of spring and as evidence that Baba Marta is in a good mood and is about to retire.

 Everyone says “Tchestita Baba Marta” (Happy Grandma Marta)!

-PDF FILE 1 PAGE IF YOU LIKE TO PRINT IT FOR YOUR FRIENDS: Martenitsa_V222
+DOWNLOAD PDF FILE (1 PAGE) IF YOU LIKE PRINT FOR YOUR FRIENDS: Martenitsa_V222